 I preface this blog by saying that the pictures do not do Switzerland justice.
 Just imagine you are there with the icy fresh breeze, vibrant green meadows, and gray clouds that make the snow on the peaks of the deep purple-blue mountains glow a vividly bright white.

+We toured the gorgeous Swiss mountains with David and Marikka while on our way down towards Italia.
+David's parents live in a valley that is nestled between grandiose snow-capped mountains and they very courteously invited us for dinner in their home.
 It was quite an experience driving to their house because, to get there, you load your car onto a train into what look like cattle cars and the train pulls you right under a mountain through a dark black tunnel.
 It was a little creepy and once again we had a Willy Wonka experience because it looked exactly like the scene where they are on the pink candy wonka yacht being hurtled through the dark passageways with eerie low glow lights swirling by.
 I'm going to say our whole vacation has been a mix of Charlie and the Chocolate Factory, and Tolkiens' Lord of the Rings.

 After driving off the train car we drove through what David calls the classic is Heidi-Land.
 Beautiful hilly green pastures full of yellow flowers, classic Wooden Swiss houses displaying beautiful painted shutters, and lots of Swiss cows.
 We drove past gray swiss cows, brown swiss cows, mottled swiss cows, and black swiss cows that look like Ferdinand the bull.
 The deep black cows were wearing huge bells.
 David informed us that a popular sport in Switzerland is to have fighting cow (no not bull) matches.
 Apparently this special breed of cow keep a very strict hierarchy and the bells sound differently depending on how dominant the cow is.
 They place the most dominant heifers in a ring and quickly find out who the queen of the cows is.